AlaSQL/alasql/README.md

 AlaSQL - _( [à la](http://en.wiktionary.org/wiki/%C3%A0_la) [SQL](http://en.wikipedia.org/wiki/SQL) ) [ælæ ɛskju:ɛl]_ - is an open source SQL database for JavaScript with a strong focus on query speed and data source flexibility for both relational data and schemaless data.
 It works in the web browser, Node.js, and mobile apps.

-This library is designed for:
+This library is perfect for:

 * Fast in-memory SQL data processing for BI and ERP applications on fat clients
 * Easy ETL and options for persistence by data import / manipulation / export of several formats